 - Your TEDx logo should adhere to the TEDx logo style guidelines and should be used to represent your event at all times.

 - You may not use your event to make money.

 - You may not use your event to raise funds for charities or other organizations.

 - You may allocate part of your event budget to travel expenses and conference fees in order to attend a qualifying TED event.

 - You can charge an attendance fee for a TEDx event.
-Tickets can be no more than $100 USD and should go towards event and operating costs, unless otherwise noted for your event type.
-Check your event type for details.
+Ticket price is determined by your License Tier.
+Community and Community Plus Tiers can have a ticket price of no more than $100 USD.
+All funds from ticket sales should go towards event and operating costs.

 Fundraising and crowdfunding:

 - TEDx events cannot organize separate ticketed TEDx-branded fundraising events or use crowdfunding platforms -- such as IndieGoGo, Kickstarter, or other local platforms -- to raise money for any aspect of a TEDx event.

 - You may not approach any sponsors that fall under our prohibited sponsor or prohibited industries lists.

 - You may contact prospective sponsors not included on these lists without prior approval from TED.